rfreidel/SteamJailer/README.md

 syntax, then I read the other day about a new one, and checked, yup, it was available to me, so I began using it.

 Upon first usage it stated it was in learning mode and was capable of any programming task, so I began showing it how to properly setup defines in headers, in the screenshot I took was the results of me asking it to generate a src/main.cpp with includes in header, the code it produced was perfect, I told it so, went back the next day, this time it knew FreeBSD POSIX syntax to generate this following this prompt

-    greetings please print functions of project we working on yesterday
+    greetings please print functions of project we were working on yesterday

 It did this without further instructions, this was the result: https://github.com/rfreidel/SteamJailer/blob/main/INSTALL_PROCESS.md